gotonode/compress/docs/WEEK6.md

 Done!
 Compression with LZW was successful, and your new and tiny file is located at 'keychain.lzw'.
 ```

-Now I know which part is taking 86 % of the time (LZW compression).
+Now I know which part is taking 86 % of the time (seeking forward).
 That was the easy part.
-For the final week, well, I'll see if it can't be made at least somewhat faster.
+For the remainder of the course, well, I'll see if it can't be made at least somewhat faster.

 The loop in question can be found [here](https://github.com/gotonode/compress/blob/517a857048fa58e3ab633f0eb4c0ec63c45b3b33/src/main/java/io/github/gotonode/compress/algorithms/lzw/LZW.java#L126).
 And the part that's causing 86 % of the compression time is [here](https://github.com/gotonode/compress/blob/517a857048fa58e3ab633f0eb4c0ec63c45b3b33/src/main/java/io/github/gotonode/compress/algorithms/lzw/LZW.java#L187).
 Both links are permalinks to past commits on GitHub, and those commits do not reflect current code.

 #### What I'll do next

+Finishing touches, testing and documentation.
+LZW improvements.

 #### Hours used

+7 hours used so far.
+A lot of debugging.